RalPhD and The Autonomous Paper

 done

-While an LLM’s prompt-following is not always reliable, Huntley’s suggestions on how to Ralph provided testable guardrails to my first implementation; so far, every task has started in a fresh context window and I noticed improvements, such as less hallucinated references.
-I have also incorporated linters in my system that offer more deterministic outputs to reduce reference hallucination so I couldn’t say for sure what led to the improvements.
+While an LLM’s prompt-following is not always reliable, Huntley’s “how to Ralph” provided testable guardrails to my first implementation; so far, every task has started in a fresh context window and I noticed improvements, i.e., fewer hallucinated references.

 Yes, after nearly two months of Claude Code, I was reading code again.

-Now, the ideas I’m about to discuss seem straight-forward and common sense in retrospect, but the density of useful information in the AI domain is concentrated in podcasts and Zoom recordingsAll hail oral culture, I guess?; this has made the knowledge feel more ephemeral and less diffuse than it actually might be.
-My bad habit of dumping links into Claude for summarisation and general Claude Code-fatigue has ensured poor retention of information; integrating it into a gestalt of useful knowledge has somehow never come into focus until now4.
+The ideas I’m about to present here seem straight-forward and common sense in retrospect, but the density of useful information on AI coding is concentrated in podcasts and Zoom recordingsAll hail oral culture, I guess?.
+Consequently, the knowledge feels less diffuse than it actually might be.
+But this modality also makes it feel more ephemeral and less enduring in my memory.
+Add to these my bad habit of dumping links into Claude for summarisation and general Claude Code-fatigue is a definite recipe for poor long-term information retention; coherent gestalts are essential in fast-moving fields like AI5.

 It was in one of these AI builder community call recordings that I learned of the smart and dumb zones in an LLM’s context window.
 It is purported that LLMs are in the smart zone between 80k to 128k tokens — between 40% and 64% of the earlier Opus’s 200k token context windowDex is still holding onto the 100k tokens with Opus 4.6’s new 1M window. — so less is more.
 Loading too many MCPs, for example, fills the context window enough to put the LLM in the dumb zone — this can happen even before a single user message is sent.